“Good Numeracy is the best protection against unemployment, low wages and poor health”

 Numeracy merits are given out by all teachers and can be logged in the usual way.

 Numeracy Events at St Bonaventure’s:

-All current years 7-9 are welcome on this Numeracy and Maths trip to Barcelona, the boys will spend 4 days in this wonderful city exploring Numeracy ideas in a real life context.
-For more information please see the letter posted on this website or email firstname.lastname@example.org
+Following the success of last year’s Numeracy trip to Barcelona, all current years 7-10 are welcome on this Numeracy and Maths trip to Disneyland Paris.
+The boys will spend 3 days exploring Numeracy ideas in a real life context.
+Particularly how important Numeracy is in engineering and roller coaster design.
+For more information please see the letter posted in the letters section of the website, alternatively email firstname.lastname@example.org

 5 a Day

 Each pupil in year 7, 8 and 9 spends one registration per week working from the Corbett Maths resources to improve their Numeracy skills.
 The boys work in mixed ability form groups to solve 5 problems with their form tutor.

 Pupils in Year 9 and 10 take part in a day of activities planned to aid their understanding of finance.
 Covering the ideas of needs and wants and how these change as they grow, being responsible with money and how to run a household.
 The activities are a chance for our boys to use their Literacy, Numeracy and Citizenship skills to discuss ideas and consider the real world.

 Each year group takes part in a day focused on improving Literacy and Numeracy skills.
 These mainly take the form of a day-long challenge with cross-curricular links to other subject areas.
 Other skills developed during these days are public speaking, group/team work, ICT, creativity and innovation.
 Prizes are awarded for groups that show outstanding work and creativity.

 The next Skills Day is for Year 7 and takes place on Thursday 13th December 2018.
 The theme is Exploring London.